jerrsapps1/opssync-frontend/replit.md

 # Overview

-Asset Tracker Pro is a professional employee and equipment management application for construction and demolition.
-It offers drag-and-drop assignment, real-time conflict detection, and comprehensive asset management within a full-stack web application (React frontend, Express backend).
-Key features include enterprise-grade conflict management, a three-panel layout for assignments, JWT authentication, an enhanced navigation header, an advanced white-label system with page-level branding, object storage integration, a comprehensive settings system, a professional directory with profile management and a guided builder, complete archive/history tracking with audit trails, and live assignment synchronization with enhanced SSE real-time capabilities.
-The system includes a comprehensive Stripe billing integration with three pricing tiers and plan-based feature gates.
-The application ensures live data creation and an integrated workflow between settings management and the operational dashboard, with authentic equipment data for realistic testing.
-It supports enterprise-grade real-time collaboration with event ID tracking and missed event replay.
+Asset Tracker Pro is a professional employee and equipment management application designed for the construction and demolition industry.
+It provides comprehensive asset management with drag-and-drop assignment capabilities, real-time conflict detection, and a full-stack web application architecture.
+Key features include enterprise-grade conflict management, a three-panel assignment layout, JWT authentication, an enhanced navigation header, an advanced white-label system with page-level branding, object storage integration, a comprehensive settings system, a professional directory with profile management, complete archive/history tracking with audit trails, and live assignment synchronization.
+The system also integrates comprehensive Stripe billing with tiered pricing and plan-based feature gating, and supports enterprise-grade real-time collaboration.
+Business vision centers on optimizing operational efficiency and resource allocation for construction and demolition projects, with market potential in mid-to-large scale construction firms.
+Project ambitions include becoming the industry standard for asset tracking and workforce management.

-## Recent Changes (August 2025)
-- **Text Readability Fix**: Completely resolved text visibility issues across all UI components by updating Input component styling from light theme to dark theme with proper contrast (white text on dark backgrounds)
-- **Form Field Visibility**: Fixed employee profile forms, equipment forms, and all input fields to use dark theme CSS variables ensuring readable white text
-- **Excel Export System**: Completely resolved data consistency and duplication issues in Excel exports
-- **Data Architecture**: Implemented shared database module ensuring consistent data across all API routes and exports
-- **Export Quality**: All Excel exports now provide complete authentic datasets (46 employees, 25 equipment, 15 projects) with clean formatting
-- **Professional Directory**: Directory functionality confirmed working perfectly with comprehensive asset management
-- **Employee Creation Enhancement**: Added emergency contact phone and company fields to 3-step employee wizard
-- **Navigation Streamlining**: Removed redundant Profile Builder tab, updated navigation to use consistent "Profiles" naming (Employee Profiles, Equipment Profiles, Project Profiles)
-- **Directory-First Navigation**: Streamlined employee and equipment profile access to use the comprehensive Directory system instead of individual profile pages, reducing redundancy
-- **Simplified Assignment Interface**: Removed "Drop here to unassign" functionality per user request for future replacement with different approach
-- **UI Cleanup**: Removed employee avatar displays, search bars, and command bar for minimal, clean interface focused on drag-and-drop workflow
-- **Layout Balance**: Made all three columns equal width for consistent visual balance across the dashboard
-- **Project Display Enhancement**: Replaced status dropdown with text-only status display, added progress bars and duration information
-- **History Page Simplification**: Focused History tab on assignment changes only, added date range filtering, entity type filtering, and "who did what when" tracking for complete audit trail
-- **Project Management Enhancement**: Fixed critical project creation issues with date validation and form submission flow
-- **Alphabetical Sorting**: Projects now display in alphabetical order by name for consistent organization
-- **Enhanced Activity Logging System**: Implemented comprehensive project activity tracking with source/destination project monitoring, authenticated user tracking, and detailed audit trails
-- **Dashboard Authentication Header**: Added professional header displaying logged-in user information with real-time clock and brand theming
-- **Advanced Activity Analytics**: Created detailed activity summary with statistics breakdown, visual indicators, and comprehensive CSV export functionality
-- **Enhanced Logging Schema**: Added fromProjectId, fromProjectName, performedByEmail fields to track complete movement paths and user authentication details
-- **Complete Project Movement Tracking**: Enhanced assignment routes with comprehensive from/to project information, supporting "moved" action type for direct project-to-project transfers with full audit trail
-- **Comprehensive Test Activity Logs**: Created detailed test logs demonstrating enhanced tracking functionality including employee and equipment movements between active projects with complete source/destination information and user authentication details
-- **Mobile-Friendly Activity Logs**: Implemented compact mobile view with toggle button for responsive activity log display, featuring condensed 3-row layout optimized for touch interfaces while preserving all tracking information
-- **Comprehensive Supervisor Portal Enhancement**: Integrated complete timeliness management system with pre-start safety checklists, change request workflows, and project blocking mechanisms
-- **Enterprise SLA Management**: Added automated SLA policies with per-project thresholds, RED/AMBER/GREEN scoring system, and configurable timeliness targets for comprehensive project oversight
-- **Automated Escalation System**: Implemented intelligent escalation rules that auto-escalate overdue items to project managers and owners after configurable hours (default 4 hours)
-- **Weekly Digest Automation**: Created Monday morning email summary system that automatically sends project status reports to supervisors and managers with comprehensive project metrics
-- **Advanced Timeliness Scheduling**: Enhanced cron-based scheduling system with escalation checks every 30 minutes and weekly digest delivery, fully integrated with server startup process
-- **Role-Aware Escalation System**: Implemented project-type specific escalation ladders (construction, demolition, infrastructure) with different timing and role-based escalation paths
-- **Manager Dashboard Integration**: Added comprehensive Manager Dashboard with RAG rollups, trend analysis, and executive oversight capabilities accessible via navigation
-- **Customer Controls MVP**: Implemented complete per-tenant feature management system allowing organizations to independently control features like Supervisor Portal, Manager Dashboard, SLA management, automated reminders, escalations, and weekly digests through an organization settings interface
-- **Feature Flag Architecture**: Added comprehensive feature flag system with server-side (`server/config/features.ts`) and client-side (`client/src/lib/features.ts`) configuration, supporting both global environment flags and per-tenant overrides
-- **Tenant Management Database**: Created complete tenant management schema with `tenants`, `org_users`, `feature_overrides`, and `notification_prefs` tables for enterprise multi-tenancy support
-- **Authorization Middleware**: Implemented role-based authorization with tenant context, supporting OWNER/ADMIN/SUPERVISOR/MANAGER/VIEWER roles and tenant-specific feature access control

 # User Preferences